The 6 Parenting Principles That Will Transform Your Parenting Journey

 As a parent, you are the leader of your family, and that’s not just okay—it’s necessary.
 Your role is to guide, mentor, and create a healthy balance of authority and respect within your household.

-While older generations leaned toward parent-centered parenting (“Because I said so!”), today’s approach often swings too far in the opposite direction, creating child-centered households where children hold too much power.
+While previous generations leaned toward parent-centered parenting (Think: “Because I said so!” or, “My way, or else!”), today’s approach oftentimes swings too far in the opposite direction, creating child-centered households where children hold too much power.

 • Everyone’s voice is heard and respected, but not all wants are accommodated.